-Give them an enforcer who reinforces their position or gives others the push.
+Give them an enforcer who reinforces their position and keeps others in line.

 And don’t be afraid to turn a former enemy into an ally.

-So if you’re looking to turn your fictional heroes into leaders and movement makers, remember that all it takes is one follower to get the ball rolling.
-Give them an opportunity to step up when no one else will and the vision to see the value in others that has gone unnoticed.
-Give them a goal worth fighting for and the resolve to see it through.
+If you’re looking to turn your fictional heroes into leaders, remember that all it takes is one follower to get the ball rolling.
+Give them an opportunity to step up when no one else will, the vision to see the value in others that have gone unnoticed, a goal worth fighting for, and the resolve to see it through.

-These are just a few qualities that your heroes can adopt that will make them more effective and inspirational leaders both on and off the page.
-I look forward to meeting them.
+These are just a few qualities that your characters can adopt that will make them more effective leaders both on and off the page.

 Thank you so much for reading.
-As always, if you liked this post, touch the heart below, and if you loved it, don’t forget to subscribe to Perspectives off the Page for updates and new content.
+As always, if you liked this post, touch the heart below, and if you loved it, don’t forget to subscribe for updates, new content, and more.